Bg

 A:

-A baby’s sleep matures by 4 months, and they’ll have more cycles and stages of sleep than they did as a newborn.
-As a result, it’s common to see increased night wakings and short naps at this age as a result of the “4 month regression.”
-Additionally, when a baby is mastering a milestone, like rolling, it can cause a disruption in sleep.
+There isn’t a specific “5 month sleep regression” that every baby will experience.
+Instead, we tend to see sleep challenges around this age because a baby’s sleep patterns mature by 4 months, meaning they’ll have more cycles and stages of sleep than they did as a newborn.
+As a result, it’s common to see increased night wakings and short naps at this age (frequently called the “4 month regression”) Additionally, when a baby is mastering a milestone, like rolling, it can contribute to disruptions in sleep .

 Q: Why does my 5 month old only have short naps?